Hand-And-Paw/hand-and-paw/client/src/data-access/README.md

-How data is stored in teh system.
+How data is stored in the system.

 # Data Access